russellpipal/clojure-exercises/README.md

 ## 4Clojure.com exercises

-This is me working through some of the exercises on 4Clojure.com.
+This is me working through some of the exercises on 4Clojure.com, and learning general Clojure syntax.